shamshubham/weather-app/README.md

-Here’s the updated README with the images included:

----

 # 🌦️ Weather App

 Welcome to the **Weather App**—your go-to tool for real-time weather updates!
 This sleek web application lets you effortlessly search for weather information across different cities, offering up-to-date details on temperature, humidity, and wind speed.
 Perfect for planning your day or staying prepared for changing weather conditions.